-Need to connect your laptop to the internet?
-But can’t find a public Wi-Fi hotspot?
-Even if you do find a public Wi-Fi that can be freely available, remember it does come with risks.
-What if your main internet connection goes down at home?
-The mobile hotspot feature in your Android phone can really come in handy during situations like this, you can easily switch to your mobile hotspot and get your other devices back online in seconds.
+Mobile hotspot is a feature in your Android phone that can really come in handy during situations where you need to connect your laptop to the internet but can’t find a public Wi-Fi hotspot, even if you do find a public Wi-Fi that can be freely available, remember it does come with risks.
+Another situation where you may need the android mobile hotspot feature is if the main internet connection you are using goes down and you need to get back online as soon as possible, you can easily switch to your mobile hotspot and get your other devices back online in seconds.

 The mobile hotspot feature allows your Android phone to share its mobile data with other devices, including computers, tablets, and other mobile phones.
 The Wi-Fi data-sharing feature is built into most Android devices.
 If your carrier doesn’t allow this, you can still get around it with the help of third-party apps.

-How to Turn Your Android Phone into a Mobile Wi-Fi Hotspot
+How to Turn Your Android Phone into a Mobile Hotspot

 Note: The step by step instructions in this article to set up your mobile hotspot may differ, depending on your phone’s manufacturer and the version of Android it’s running.